Dynamical decoupling for superconducting qubits: a performance survey: Dynamical decoupling background

 \subsection{What this theory means in practice}

-We conclude our discussion of the background theory by discussing its practical implications for actual DD memory experiments.
+We conclude our discussion of the background theory by discussing its practical implications for actual DD memory cloud-based demonstrations.
 This section motivates many of our design choices and our interpretation of the results.

-At a high level, our primary experiment -- whose full details are fleshed out in \cref{sec:methods} below -- is to prepare an initial state and apply DD for a duration $T$.
+At a high level, our primary demonstration -- whose full details are fleshed out in \cref{sec:methods} below -- is to prepare an initial state and apply DD for a duration $T$.
 We estimate the fidelity overlap of the initial state and the final prepared state at time $T$ by an appropriate measurement at the end.
 By adjusting $T$, we map out a \emph{fidelity decay curve} (see \cref{subfig:long-fid-decay} for examples), which serves as the basis of our performance assessment of the DD sequence.

-The first important point from the theory is the presence of $ZZ$ cross-talk.
-Without DD, the always-on $ZZ$ term induces coherent oscillations in the fidelity decay curve, such as the Free curve in \cref{subfig:long-fid-decay}.
+The first important point from the theory is the presence of $ZZ$ crosstalk, a spurious interaction that is always present in fixed-frequency transmon processors, even when the intentional coupling between qubits is turned off.
+Without DD, the always-on $ZZ$ term induces coherent oscillations in the fidelity decay curve, such as the Free curve in \cref{subfig:long-fid-decay}, depending on the transmon drive frequency, the dressed transmon qubit eigenfrequency, and calibration details~\cite{tripathi2021suppression}.
 Applying DD via pulses that anti-commute with the $ZZ$ term makes it possible to cancel the corresponding crosstalk term to first order~\cite{tripathi2021suppression,zhou2022quantum}.
 For some sequences -- such as $\UR{20}$ in \cref{subfig:long-fid-decay} -- this first order cancellation almost entirely dampens the oscillation.
 One of our goals in this work is to rank DD sequence performance, and $ZZ$ crosstalk cancellation is an important feature of the most performant sequences.
-The simplest way to cancel $ZZ$ cross-talk is to apply DD to a single qubit (the one we measure) and leave the remaining qubits idle.
+The simplest way to cancel $ZZ$ crosstalk is to apply DD to a single qubit (the one we measure) and leave the remaining qubits idle.
 We choose this simplest strategy in our work since it accomplishes our goal without adding complications to the analysis.